 In amongst the cacophony of data lining the annals of science, once in a while there appears essential research that decodes another part of the complexity that is nature.
 Fourth phase water is the extraordinary discovery of Professor Gerald Pollack, professor of bioengineering, and his team at the University of Washington in Seattle.
 It fits this description aptly.

 Speaking at the Royal Society of Medicine in London on Saturday 14th July, Prof Pollack flung open the door in quantum consciousness to demonstrate how water functions on our planet, and in particular within all living organisms.
 Given that we are 70% water, the revelations change our entire perception of what life is and how it functions.
-They also open the door to cascade of new opportunities for humankind.
+They also open the door to a cascade of new opportunities for humankind.

 Harking back to basic primary school science we all learned that green plants soak up sunlight and convert it into chemical energy (photosynthesis) which in turn drives the plant’s metabolism.
 When plants receive light, they split the water into positive and negative ions creating the first step in photosynthesis.
 Essentially the plant behaves like a battery.